 Today is the 1st November.
 For me today marks the turning point between ‘It’s far too early to think about Christmas’ to ‘Oh gosh, how can it be November already?
 Time’s ticking’… so let’s officially kick off the season and start the Christmas cheer… NOW.
 Time to get all presents sorted and cookies baked.
+So let me tell you about London at Christmas time.
+In case you are planning a pre Christmas trip to London this year.

 Needless to say (but I will say it anyway) London is a travel destination all year round, but visiting London in the run up to Christmas feels extra special and an experience plenty of people seek every year.